 This will be the second time that Eugene has participated in the study and the fifth time it has been conducted in communities across the country, making it the longest running nonprofit arts economic study ever conducted.

 The success of this study relies on YOUR participation!
 We can’t do this study without you.
-We need your help to:
+We need your help to conduct audience intercept surveys at arts events in 2016.

 Five years ago, over thirty eligible nonprofit arts organizations in Eugene participated in AEP4.
 From their participation, we learned that: